 The greatest risk factor is infection, to which older people are more susceptible.
 Those with increased risk of infection include:

 - People with chronic illnesses such as diabetes

 - Those with weakened immune systems

 As diagnosing sepsis can be difficult, doctors often order a battery of tests to try to determine evidence of infection, clotting problems, abnormal liver or kidney function, impaired oxygen availability and/or electrolyte imbalances.

-A number of medications are used in treating sepsis, including antibiotics to treat the infection, vasopressors which help to increase blood pressure, and IV fluids.
+Several medications are used in treating sepsis, including antibiotics to treat the infection, vasopressors which help to increase blood pressure and IV fluids.
 Early, aggressive treatment boosts the chances of surviving sepsis.
 Elderly people with severe sepsis require close monitoring and treatment in a hospital intensive care unit.

 The most important factor in preventing sepsis in the elderly is to prevent infections and to treat them immediately when they do occur.
 Infections can also be reduced by proper care of all wounds.
-Regular vaccinations act as a prevention for illness such as the flu or pneumonia which are both risk factor for sepsis.
+Regular vaccinations act as a prevention for illnesses such as the flu or pneumonia, which are both risk factors for sepsis.